-During the Reporting Period, the audit committee held 7 meetings on 20 February, 16 March, 19 April, 26 June, 24 August, 26 October and 20 November, respectively, and considered and reviewed 22 proposals and reports, including the internal audit work report for 2022, the internal audit work plan for 2023, the financial final accounts plan for 2022, the engagement of accounting firm for 2023, the annual report for 2022 and its summary and results announcement, the first quarter report proposal for 2023, the third quarter report for 2023.
+During the Reporting Period, the audit committee held 7 meetings on 20 February, 16 March, 19 April, 26 June, 24 August, 26 October and 20 November, respectively, and considered and reviewed 22 proposals and reports, including the internal audit work report for 2022, the internal audit work plan for 2023, the financial final accounts plan for 2022, the engagement of accounting firm for 2023, the annual report for 2022 and its summary and results announcement, the first quarter report proposal for 2023, the interim report for 2023 and its summary and results announcement, and the third quarter report for 2023.
 According to the provisions of the CG Code, the Bank held two meetings between the audit committee and auditors during the Reporting Period.